 The outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus, has spread globally, including throughout the United States and in Massachusetts, and on March 11, 2020, was declared a pandemic by the World Health Organization.
 In response to the pandemic, international, federal, state and local governments, as well as private organizations, have implemented numerous measures intended to mitigate the spread and effects of COVID-19.
 Individuals and businesses have altered their behavior to adapt to such measures and to respond to the spread of COVID-19.
 The continued spread of COVID-19, the mitigation measures implemented, and these behavioral adaptations are causing, and are expected to continue to cause, severe disruption in global, national, and local economies, as well as global financial markets, and significant volatility in the U.S. stock and bond markets.
-See Appendix A - The Commonwealth Information Statement dated May 22, 2020 - "SPECIAL DISCLOSURE REGARDING THE COVID-19 MATTERS."
+See Appendix A - The Commonwealth Information Statement dated May 22, 2020, as supplemented on June 8, 2020 and June 22, 2020 - "SPECIAL DISCLOSURE REGARDING THE COVID-19 MATTERS."